Last verified: 17 days ago

 What the Science Says

 Bitter melon is a tropical fruit used for centuries in traditional medicine, particularly for blood sugar management.
-Clinical trials suggest it may modestly slow rises in fasting blood glucose in people with prediabetes or type 2 diabetes, possibly by suppressing glucagon release after meals.
-Effects appear after 12 weeks of daily use, but improvements are small and HbA1c — the gold-standard marker of long-term blood sugar control — did not change in at least one trial.
+Clinical trials show it can modestly reduce fasting blood glucose levels and blunt post-meal glucose spikes in people with prediabetes or type 2 diabetes, possibly by suppressing glucagon release.
+Studies used doses ranging from 300 mg to around 2000 mg per day over 12 weeks, though effects on HbA1c (long-term blood sugar control) were not consistently significant.

 What It Doesn't Do